 H.R.
 5223 – U.S. Representative Ro Khanna

 Violence against nurses and other healthcare workers in hospitals and other healthcare facilities is a problem reaching epidemic proportions across the United States.
 Nurses report being threatened, punched, kicked, bitten, beaten, choked, and assaulted on the job – and some have faced stabbings and shootings.
-The Health Care Workplace Violence Protection Act would mandate that OSHA promulgate a standard requiring all employers to prevent workplace violence in hospitals and other healthcare facilities.
+The Health Care Workplace Violence Prevention Act would mandate that OSHA promulgate a standard requiring all employers to prevent workplace violence in hospitals and other healthcare facilities.

 Healthcare workers frequently experience dangerous workplace violence incidents: